sambatriste/netty-wiki-translation/New-and-noteworthy.md

 The terms 'upstream' and 'downstream' were pretty confusing to beginners.
 4.0 uses 'inbound' and 'outbound' wherever possible.

-#### New ChannelHandler hierarchy
+#### New `ChannelHandler` type hierarchy

 In 3.x, `ChannelHandler` was just a tag interface, and `ChannelUpstreamHandler`, `ChannelDownstreamHandler`, and `LifeCycleAwareChannelHandler` defined the actual handler methods.
-In Netty 4, `ChannelHandler` merges `LifeCycleAwareChannelHandler` along with a couple more methods which are going to be useful to any handler implementations:
+In Netty 4, `ChannelHandler` merges `LifeCycleAwareChannelHandler` along with a couple more methods which are useful to both an inbound and an outbound handler:

 ```java
 public interface ChannelHandler {